jzohrab/practicing-guitar/docs/theory/reading-rhythms.rst

    notes :8 0-0-0-0/2 :16 0/2 $3$ :8d 0/2 $e$ :16 0/2 $4$ :8d 0/2 $e$
    text :q,.1,1,2,3,4

-Here are two other voices, one playing a dotted rhythm and the other playing straight 16th notes; the first and second notes of each occur at teh same time.
+Here are two other voices, one playing a dotted rhythm and the other playing straight 16th notes; the first and second notes of each occur at the same time.

 .. vextab::
    :width: 600